jad7qt/leetcode/sliding_window/medium/3_longest_substr_wo_repeat/explanation.md

 ```

 ### Complexity Analysis
-#### Time Complexity: $O(n)$
+#### Time Complexity: $O(n^2)$
 For this sliding window approach, our longest case for both loops is over the entire list length, $n$.
-This results in an overall worse case iteration of 2n, a linear time complexity.
+Each character is visited at most twice.
+However, within this loop we create

 #### Space Complexity: $O(n)$
 For all inputs, a string is stored representing the substring.
 The length of this string, in the worst case, can be the entire size of the